Course

 Medication Therapy

-• Beta-blockers such as Propanol are used to decrease hyperarousal symptoms but it has not been approved by the FDA (12).
+Some beta-blockers (such as Propanol) to decrease hyperarousal symptoms, but it has not been approved by the FDA (21, 22).

 Relaxation Therapy

-Relaxation therapy is a form of psychotherapy that utilizes breathing techniques, progressive muscle techniques, and meditation to elicit a voluntary relaxation response of the individual.
-Sometimes, guided imagery is utilized to have the individual focus on positive images in their mind.
-This technique helps lower the individual’s blood pressure, relieves tension in their muscles, and lowers their stress.
+Relaxation therapy is a form of psychotherapy that utilizes breathing techniques, progressive muscle techniques, and meditation and to illicit a voluntary relaxation response of the individual.
+Sometimes the use of guided imagery is used to help the individual focus on positive mental images.
+This technique helps lower blood pressure, relieve muscle tension, and lower stress.

-Progressive Muscle Relaxation has been utilized to help reduce fatigue and relieve PTSD in nurses.
-This technique involves sequential tensing of major muscles in the body.
-This form of relaxation therapy reduces feelings of tension, lowers perceived stress, and can be performed anywhere at any time.
-This technique has the positive effect of decreasing the pulse rates, increases the individual's oxygen saturation and is sometimes used in conjunction with other forms of psychotherapy (13).
+Progressive Muscle Relaxation has been used to help reduce fatigue in nurses and relieve PTSD symptoms.
+This technique involves sequential tensing of major muscles in the body which reduces feelings of tension and lowers perceived stress.
+Progressive muscle relaxation can be performed anywhere at any time.
+This technique can decrease the pulse rate, increase the individual’s oxygen saturation, and is sometimes used in conjunction with other forms of psychotherapy (24, 25).

 Self Quiz